barktler/Barktler/document/error-handling.md

 await api.search("<Something>");
 ```

-## Handle with try catch
+## Handle with try-catch

-When error occurs during request stage, you can catch the error by replace the above example with following code:
+When an error occurs during the request stage, you can catch the error by replacing the above example with the following code:

 ```ts
 import { GoogleSearchAPI } from "some-where-else";